sachinskyte/Zeroday-dashboard/README.md

 - Use the blockchain ledger to verify the authenticity of security events
 - Monitor trends over time using the threat charts and statistics
 - Check geographic attack patterns on the threat map

+## Troubleshooting

+If you experience connection issues:
+- Check your network connectivity
+- Verify API endpoint URLs are correct
+- Look at the connection status panel for specific error information
+- The dashboard will continue to function with partial connectivity (only one API connected)